ros-naoqi/nao_moveit_config/tuto/tuto_moveit.rst

    :width: 100%

-Now you noww everything to play with nao_moveit_config
+Now you know everything to play with nao_moveit_config